 I was a little whoo-hoo after my sampling, lol!
 A little happier than normal.
 Which is better than being more normally than happy.
 I think.

 My recipe doesn’t make as much as some out there.
-I was really after a bottle for us and a bottle for a gift, and this makes about 85 ounces (2 quarts or 64 ounces plus the 20 ounces of alcohol plus the sugar), but double or triple it, it’s not a big deal.
+I was really after a bottle for us and a bottle for a gift, and this makes a little over two quarts, but double or triple it, it’s not a big deal.
 It’s just as easy to make more.

-In most recipes, you have to wait forever for the juice to cool down before you add the hooch (to preserve the alcohol content).
-I’m smarter than that – we’ll just heat up a little of the cider and dissolve the sugar, then transfer it to a big pitcher and dump in the remainder of the cider, which hopefully you’ve kept cool in the fridge or garage.
+In most recipes, you have to wait forever for the juice to cool down before you add the hooch (it’s added to cool liquid to preserve the alcohol content).
+I’m smarter than that – we’ll just heat up a little of the cider and dissolve the sugar, then transfer it to a big pitcher and dump in the remainder of the cider.
 At that point, the mixture should be cool enough to add the alcohol.

 So there you go: hours shaved off the prep, which might or might not matter, since ideally, you’ll want this to sit around and mellow for about two weeks.
 Magic happens, if you can wait.
+It just gets better and better!
 But if you make it this week, you can serve it to your Thanksgiving guests while everyone’s watching the game.
 Just sayin’.
 A touch of this would be great in the whipping cream on an apple or pumpkin pie!

 Apple Pie Moonshine